 ACADEMIC EXCELLENCE Program

-Upon accepting this invitation students are able to participate in the full range of opportunities within the Academic Excellence Program, including possible activities organised outside of normal school hours.
+The Academic Excellence Program is an invitation based program, which provides students with an opportunity to participate in the full range of opportunities within the Academic Excellence Program, including possible activities organised outside of normal school hours.
 It should be noted that although the Academic Excellence Program is available to selected students, there are many extension opportunities made available to all students.

 The Academic Excellence Program has three components.
 These are: